openshift-cloud-functions/demos/knative-kubecon/README.md

 dumpy   dumpy.myproject.example.com   dumpy-00001   dumpy-00001   True
 ```

+Don't worry if its *READY* state happens to be false; it just means
+that the service has been scaled to 0 due to inactivity.
+It'll be
+ready for the next request.

 The *DOMAIN* part is what we're interested in.
 The actual request is then sent to the entrypoint of our
 servicemesh, which is listening on `$(minishift ip):32380`).
 Stringed together we get the following
 command: